 - Low-risk outdoor arts and entertainment activities including outdoor zoos, botanical gardens, nature parks, grounds of historic sites and cultural institutions, outdoor museums, outdoor agritourism, local agricultural demonstrations and exhibitions; and other similar institutions/activities.
 Face coverings and social distancing will be mandatory.
 Social distancing and facial coverings are mandatory.
 Capacity is restricted to 33 percent.

-- Indoor museums, historical sites, aquariums, and other related institutions or activities.
+- Indoor museums, historical sites, aquariums, and other related institutions or activities, except in New York City.
 Social distancing and facial coverings are mandatory.
 Capacity is restricted to 25 percent.

 - Media production businesses/activities in regions of New York.
 “Media production activities” encompass all activities undertaken in motion picture, music, television, and streaming productions on set, on location, or at any production or recording site.
 Social distancing and facial coverings are mandatory.
 For indoor facilities or locations, employees, cast, and crew members is limited to no more than 50% of the maximum occupancy for a particular area.